 ‘Godzilla’ has always been an interesting franchise to me, with the Japanese film series spanning over sixty years and introducing new directors, new production teams and new foes for the giant lizard to face time after time, with the franchise even devolving into more of a self-parody nearing the end of it’s run.
 ‘The King of Monsters’ was still (and probably always will be) very popular, so, of course, it was only a matter of time until America decided to try their hand at the iconic monster franchise.

-Plot Summary: When scientists discover a giant ancient spore underneath the Philippines, they decide to preserve it for research for fifteen years… until it eventually hatches.
-Now with malevolent creatures from inside threatening the existence of all of mankind, another ancient creature known only as ‘Godzilla,’ rises from the depths of the ocean to restore balance to nature once again…
+Plot Summary: When scientists discover a giant ancient spore underneath the Philippines, they decide to preserve it for research for fifteen years until it eventually hatches.
+Now, with malevolent creatures from the inside threatening the existence of all of mankind, another ancient creature known only as ‘Godzilla,’ rises from the depths of the ocean to restore balance to nature once again…

 America initially attempted a ‘Godzilla’ film back in 1998, with many feeling the film differed far too much from the original source material.
 Featuring an awful redesign for the classic monster and no actual antagonist for him to face.
 Now returning back to the classic formula but with a more grounded tone and some fresh creature designs, director Gareth Edwards (Monsters, Rogue One: A Star Wars Story) does a mostly solid job with this remake.
 Even if the film can sometimes focus far too much on the other creatures within the story then ‘Godzilla’ himself.